 - Have fun!
-No two paint pour projects are the same, so remind students that every end result is unique and beautiful in its own way.
+No two poured paint projects are the same.
+Remind students that every end result is unique and beautiful in its own way!

 More Acrylic Paint Art Lesson Plans

-The new Sax True Flow Premium Acrylic Metallic Paint and Sax True Flow Acrylic Medium work together to give the Paint Poured Planets a truly otherworldly appearance.
+Our Sax True Flow Premium Acrylic Metallic Paint and Sax True Flow Acrylic Medium work together to give the Paint Poured Planets a truly otherworldly appearance.
 The few materials needed for this project make it an excellent way to introduce a unique painting method with a little messy mystery and suspense.
-Try it out or check out the other art lesson plans on the Art Lesson Plans tag page.
+Try it out, or check out the other art lesson plans on the Art Lesson Plans tag page.

 If you’re looking for more acrylic paint ideas, take a look at the other lesson plans available: